donatoivan/xplor-toy-robot-challenge/README.md

 ## Testing

 My tests are predominantly made up of unit tests for my application methods.
-I ignored the methods that display text as all they do is print text to the CLI.
+I ignored the methods that just display text as all i founf this to be unnecessary.
+The Robot starts facing NORTH for most of my tests, unless stated otherwise.

 Run this command in the app root directory to run my tests: